 Start your Engineering Application at any time.
+We will begin accepting applications in mid-August 2024 for spring, summer, and fall 2025 start terms.
 Application deadlines and requirements vary by degree program.
-All application materials are due at the time of submission, and Engineering Graduate Admissions will not accept updated or replacement materials via email.
+All materials are due in the application at the time of submission; we do not accept updated or replacement materials via email.

-Visit Engineering for Professionals for information and requirements to our part-time/online master’s degrees and certificate programs offered in the Whiting School of Engineering.
+Visit Engineering for Professionals for part-time/online master’s degrees and certificate programs offered in the Whiting School of Engineering.

 Graduate Record Examination (GRE)